gray

 Does Docker utilize sub-processors?

 Yes.
-Docker maintains a current list of sub-processors.
-Docker provides 30 days notice when a new sub-processor will be added.
+Docker maintains a current list of sub-processors and provides 30 days notice prior to adding any new sub-processor.

 Where is Customer Data stored?

-All customer data is stored within the United States via Docker’s cloud hosting providers.
-Due to the nature of Hub and the size of the Docker Hub registry, Docker does not offer cloud hosting outside of the United States.
+All customer data is stored in the United States by default through Docker’s cloud hosting providers.
+Some products offer the flexibility of non-US data center deployments upon customer request.
+Note that due to the scale of the Docker Hub registry, Hub hosting is only available within the United States.

 What technical and organizational measures are in place to protect Customer Data?

 Docker maintains technical and organizational measures to protect Customer Data.
 Docker’s Security website provides details on the security measures in place through the FAQ.
-Customers and prospective customers can also request access to Docker’s Whistic profile to access industry standard security questionnaires, policies, and attestations.
+Customers and prospective customers can also request access to Docker’s Trust Center on Whistic to access industry standard security questionnaires, policies, and attestations.

 Docker’s Compliance website details our compliance posture.